Contact: Frank Kohlasch, 651-757-2500

 At-risk Populations: Ozone pollution is expected to be near a level considered unhealthy for sensitive groups.
 Those sensitive to ozone include people with preexisting respiratory or cardiovascular conditions, the elderly, children, and individuals who participate in outdoor activities requiring extended or heavy exertion.
 These individuals are encouraged to postpone or reduce vigorous outdoor activity, or schedule outdoor activity in the morning, when ozone levels are lower.
 Even persons who are otherwise healthy may experience health effects when ozone levels increase.

 Health Impacts: Elevated levels of ozone have been linked to respiratory and cardiovascular health effects.
 Exposure to high levels of ozone may exacerbate preexisting health conditions.
 High ozone levels may make it more difficult to breathe deeply and vigorously, cause shortness of breath and breathing discomfort, and result in coughing and a sore or scratchy throat.
 If you experience these symptoms, contact your physician.

 For information and current conditions in your area, visit the MPCA's Air Quality Index webpage.
 To receive daily air quality forecasts and air quality alert notifications by email or text message sign up for the agency's Enviroflash service.
-You can find additional information on indoor and outdoor air quality in Minnesota on the Be Air Aware website.
+You can find additional information on indoor and outdoor air quality in Minnesota on the Air quality and you webpage.